Photocurrents induced by structured light: Photocurrents induced by twisted radiation

 Figure~\ref{l02_circ} shows the spatial distributions of the photocurrent density for the Bessel beams with $m=\pm1$ composed of the left-handed ($p_3=-1$) and the right-handed ($p_3=1$) circularly polarized plane waves.
 Similar to the case of $m=0$ (Fig.~\ref{M0_circ}), the photocurrents have polarization-sensitive azimuthal components and form vortices.
 The current distribution in the beam cross-section is determined by both the total angular momentum projection $m$ and the radiation helicity.
 Reversing the sign of both $m$ and $p_3$ mirrors the distributions, cf. Figs.~\ref{l02_circ}(a) and~\ref{l02_circ}(d) or Figs.~\ref{l02_circ}(b) and~\ref{l02_circ}(c).

-Completing the discussion of photocurrent distributions, we note that the radius of the first circle in the Bessel beam increases almost linearly with the orbital angular momentum projection $l=m-p_3$~\cite{Knyazev2018}.
+Completing the discussion of photocurrent distributions, we note that the radius of the first circle in the Bessel beam increases almost linearly with the absolute value of the orbital angular momentum projection $| l | = |m-p_3|$~\cite{Knyazev2018}.
 So does the radius of the first current loop.
 This is shown in Fig.~\ref{M24_circ}, where the spatial distributions of the current density are plotted for the Bessel beams with $m=2$ and $m=4$.

 Radial photocurrents $j_r$ lead to a redistribution of electric charge in the 2DEG plane and, hence, to the (non-uniform) electrostatic potential $U(r)$, which, in turn, results in the radial drift current $j_{r}^{(\rm drift)} = - \sigma_0 \, d U / d r$, where $\sigma_0 = n e^2 \tau /m^*$ is the static conductivity.
 In the open circuit configuration, the total radial current in the steady-state regime vanishes, $j_r + j_{r}^{(\rm drift)} = 0$, which yields